Western Asia Population (LIVE)

 World Population: Total World Population as of July 1 of the year indicated.

-Rank within Asia: Position held by Western Asia in the list of all regions within Asia ranked by population (from the highest population to the lowest population) as of July 1 of the year indicated.
+Global Rank: Position held by Western Asia in the list of all regions worldwide ranked by population (from the highest population to the lowest population) as of July 1 of the year indicated.

 See also